matn7/Google-Platform-Notes/gcp/SecurityAndCompliancePracticeTest.md

 * BigQuery is an analytics database and not designed for ingestion of large volumes of data in short periods of time.
 ```

-**Question 7: You need to store data for X and therefore you are using a cache for Y. How will the cache affect data retrieval?**
+**Question 7: You need to store data for X, and therefore you are using a cache for Y. How will the cache affect data retrieval?**

 - Caches can get out of sync with the system of truth.
 - A cache will continue to store data even if power is lost, improving availability.